DistributedSystemsGroup/zoe/docs/developer/integration_test.rst

 * What will it do

-  - Launch two containers for zoe-api and zoe-master
+  - Launch two containers for zoe-api and zoe-master, one for postgresql
   - Connect to the backend (kubernetes/swarm) and test the rest API of zoe.
   - The authentication type is ``text`` for simplicity.
   - The test would be described in a Jenkins job